 In 2001 the theatre had its latest name change and became the Broadway Theatre.
 The building underwent a restoration and much of its famous art deco architecture and interior was refurbed.
 The main auditorium has gothic style oak panelling, a curved roof with coffered panels and walls featuring giant round-headed arches.
 The proscenium arch is flanked by panels surmounted by shields, flanked by heraldic beasts and metal scrollwork grilles as well as the original Compton organ.

 The Studio performance space was created which was able to seat around 80 and was perfect for smaller productions and had an intimate feel to it.

-The theatre is entering a new era with the focus on festivals, community projects and live music.
-In the summer of 2018 Broadway Theatre will host their first ever annual Catford Fringe Festival which aims to attract artists and musicians from all over but especially from the local Lewisham community to perform.
+The theatre is entering a new era with the focus on festivals, community projects, pop-ups and live music.
+In the summer of 2018 The Broadway Theatre hosted its first ever annual Catford Fringe Festival which aims to attract artists and musicians from all over but especially from the local Lewisham community to perform.